eaton-lab/kmer-db/README.md

 2. Downloading fastq data from NCBI (in a transparent way that does not leave behind zombies like sra-tools.)
 3. Calculate kmer statistics from data with kmerfreq, gce, etc.
 4. Organize results into a public repository on GitHub.
+5. Record detailed log files for all contributed analyses.

 ### Repository structure